 Minister approves the Standard

-The Standard was developed by the Natural Resources Commission (the Commission) in consultation with Local Land Services, relevant government agencies and key stakeholders, and was endorsed by the Local Land Services Board of Chairs.
+The Standard was developed by the Commission in consultation with Local Land Services, relevant government agencies and key stakeholders, and was endorsed by the Local Land Services Board of Chairs.

 The Standard seeks to provide assurance to investors, ratepayers and other stakeholders that Local Land Services' investment of funds will deliver practical landscape management outcomes that reflect regional priorities and provide a triple bottom line return on investment.